Types of long-acting reversible contraception (LARC)

 Please ensure that you have reviewed the relevant information prior to your procedure appointment as we will not be able to proceed with the procedure if there is a pregnancy risk and the advice to avoid pregnancy has not been followed:

-For removal or removal and refit: no sex for seven days prior to the procedure
+For removal or removal and refit: No sex for seven days prior to the procedure

-For fitting: no sex since first day of last period or in the past three weeks, or correct contraception used for the past three weeks
+For fitting: No sex since first day of last period or in the past three weeks, or correct contraception used for the past three weeks

 Hormonal coil (the IUS)